-What is the Islamic State Khorasan? - The Boston Globe
+What Is the Islamic State Khorasan? - The Boston Globe

 What is the Islamic State Khorasan?

-The group, known as Islamic State Khorasan Province, ISIS-K or ISIS-KP, is an Afghan affiliate of the Islamic State group, which Biden’s two predecessors sought to destroy.
-Islamic State Khorasan, founded in 2015 by disaffected Pakistani Taliban, is smaller, newer and embraces a more extreme version of Islam than the Taliban, which just toppled the U.S.-backed government of Afghanistan after a 20-year bloody campaign.
+The group, known as Islamic State Khorasan Province, ISIS-K or ISIS-KP, is an Afghan affiliate of the central Islamic State group in the Middle East.
+Islamic State Khorasan, founded in 2015 by disaffected Pakistani Taliban, is smaller, newer, and embraces a more violent version of Islam than the Taliban, which just toppled the US-backed government of Afghanistan after a two-decade insurgency.

 Advertisement